Companies that offer a specialized service need professional liability insurance.

 Both are acceptable reasons.

-In the sections that follow, we’ll give you a brief introduction to professional liability insurance so that you can decide for yourself whether or not you need it.
+In the sections that follow, we’ll give you a brief introduction to malpractice insurance so that you can decide for yourself whether or not you need it.

 It’s easy to get these two types of insurance confused.